 It's Highly Addictive

 I was 18 when I bought my first motorcycle.
 As a complete novice to the sport, I made the wise decision of purchasing the fastest, flashiest bike my money could buy.
 It was a 2005 Honda CBR600RR with a limited edition “Repsol” scheme.
-There was minor damage from being knocked over by one of the previous owners, but I didn’t care at all.
+It had minor damage from being knocked over by one of the previous owners, but I didn’t care at all.
 It was a beautiful thing.
-It had a respectable 95 odd horsepower (at least when it was brand new), a full stainless Akrapovic exhaust system, a Motion-Pro throttle, steel-braided brake lines, and beautifully CNC machined rear-sets, GP style.
-[Editor’s note: translated for those of us who don’t speak bike, it was a nice bike.]
+It had a respectable 95 some-odd horsepower (at least when it was brand new), a full stainless Akrapovic exhaust system, a Motion-Pro throttle, steel-braided brake lines, and beautifully CNC machined rear-sets, GP style.
+[Translation for those of us who don’t speak bike: it was a nice bike.]
 It was the first bike I bothered to take out for a test spin, but one week after falling in love with the machine and a $4000 settlement later, there she was, sitting in the garage.

 Riding in Los Angeles, I have explored almost every nook and cranny the surrounding mountains have to offer.
 I recorded more miles on my first bike in one month than I told the insurance company I was going to ride in the whole year.
-I have had my fair share of close encounters and been fortunate enough to ride away from one accident that could have easily ended my life.
+I have had my fair share of close encounters and been fortunate enough to ride away from one accident that could have easily ended my life (luckily, the damage was entirely from my right shin).
 Any rider that has been down will tell you every day is a battle just to keep the rubber on the tarmac.
 It’s this daily battle that pushes me to improve my skills, so I can ride on to the next day.

 When I close the throttle for a more leisurely ride, motorcycling takes on a whole different form.
 With my butt centered firmly on the seat, hands resting gently on the bars, the roads effortlessly flow wherever I turn my head.
 Landscapes open up to views that would otherwise be obstructed by roof lines and door jams.
 Smells waft in and out with every corner and elevation changes are felt through minor but apparent temperature fluctuations.
 There is no other vessel that I have found that gives me the sense of freedom that a motorcycle provides.
 Whether I am riding in the city or the countryside, every unexplored road is a possibility for adventure.
 When I strap on my helmet and crank the ignition, I never know quite where that adventure will lead, but I am certain I will be in for a wild ride.